 So, whats the best thing to do with demands into the police?
 Be very wary of categorising them to any standard apart from that from the outside in perspective, and use what matters as a guide.
 Then you will create groups of demands that will truly be useful to operations to analyse how to deal with them.

-Lean, or systems thinking gives a view of your organisation that is often difficult to view, in todays pressured and prioritised environment.
+Real Lean, when combined with systems thinking, gives a view of your organisation that is often difficult to view, in todays pressured and prioritised environment.
 Using it will help you to see why certain issues remain resistant to change, regardless of how many consultants, or how much money is thrown at it.

 A link to Joan Donnelly article on Demand, from Policing Insight here